 How Does Tempering Work?

-Tempering is a heat treatment that improves the toughness of hard, brittle steels so that they will hold up during processing.
-Tempering requires that the metal is heated to a temperature below what’s called the lower critical temperature — depending on the alloy, this temperature can range from 400-1,300˚F.
+Tempering is a heat treatment that improves the toughness of hard, brittle steels so that they can hold up during processing.
+Tempering requires that the metal reaches a temperature below what’s called the lower critical temperature — depending on the alloy, this temperature can range from 400-1,300˚F.

-Once a steel's lower critical temperature is achieved, that temperature is maintained for a predetermined amount of time.
-It is the type of steel being processed that determines what the critical temperature is and how long the material needs to be kept at that temperature.
+Once steel reaches its lower critical temperature, the manufacturer maintains it at that point for a predetermined amount of time.
+The type of steel determines what the critical temperature is and how long they need to keep the material at that temperature.

-The other variables that impact tempering include the length of time a metal is held at its critical temperature and the rate of cooling.
-Both of these factors will impact the mechanical properties of the material.
+The other variables that impact tempering include the length of time the metal stays at its critical temperature as well as the rate of cooling.
+Both of these factors impact the mechanical properties of the material.

-Tempering is also known to affect the colors that appear on the surface of the steel.
-These colors, which can range from a light yellow to shades of blue, are used to indicate the final properties of the steel.
+Tempering is also known to affect the colors that appear on the surface of the steel, unlike the annealing process which has little visual effect.
+These colors, which can range from light yellow to shades of blue, indicate the final properties of the steel.
 For example, our tempered spring steels – 1075 and 1095 – are both blue, but due to distinct differences in carbon contact, their shade of blue and other physical properties differ.
 You can view an in-depth comparison here.